 How addiction affects everyone in different ways.
-One of the biggest health related problems in the United States is drug and alcohol addiction.
+One of the most significant health-related problems in the United States is drug and alcohol addiction.
 Unfortunately, when it comes to addiction, it does not just affect the individual that is addicted; a person’s entire family becomes affected when dealing with a drug or alcohol dependence.
-Alcohol and drug addiction affects mothers, fathers, couples, and more, regardless of socioeconomic status, ethnicity, and other factors.
-Research has proven that adolescents and young children are the most effected by the abuse of drugs and alcohol in their families.
-While a family may not be able to force a loved one to get help for their addiction, there are some steps that can be taken for families dealing with drug or alcohol dependence.
+Alcohol and drug addiction affect mothers, fathers, couples, and more, regardless of socioeconomic status, ethnicity, and other factors.
+Research has proven that adolescents and young children are the most affected by the abuse of drugs and alcohol in their families.
+While a family may not be able to force a loved one to get help for their addiction, some steps can be taken for families dealing with drug or alcohol dependence.

 Educate Yourself on How Addiction Affects Everyone

-In order to cope with a family member’s addiction, it is important to educate yourself.
-We tend to be more prepared to deal with situations when we have the knowledge to know what steps to take and what we are up against.
-There is more to addiction that what one might see and learning about the causes, symptoms, and more, will make you better prepared to deal with the problem your loved one is going through.
+To cope with a family member’s addiction, it is essential to educate yourself.
+We tend to be more prepared to deal with situations when we know to know what steps to take and what we are up against.
+There is more to addiction than what one might see and learn about the causes, symptoms, and more will make you better prepared to deal with the problem your loved one is going through.

 Educate Yourself Further

-Once you have some knowledge of addiction and how addiction affects everyone, you need to learn what you can actually do to help your loved one.
-While only the person that is addicted can ultimately make the decision to get help and stop using, there are things you can do to help encourage them.
+Once you have some knowledge of addiction and how addiction affects everyone, you need to learn what you can do to help your loved one.
+While only the person that is addicted can ultimately decide to get help and stop using, there are things you can do to help encourage them.
 Counseling and support groups tend to be helpful for families of addicts.
 Getting some help for yourself might help encourage your loved one to seek the help that they need.